nationalarchives/tdr-design-documentation/README.md

+We are working on 3 brand designs:
-We are using the GOV.UK Design System: https://design-system.service.gov.uk/
+- GOV.UK Design System: https://design-system.service.gov.uk/
-Edit: We are going to use the new TNA Design System that is going to be created for Legislation and all TNA digital services.
+- TNA Design System (one that is just being created for Legislation and all TNA digital services)

-Edit: We will be testing if users prefer the GOV.UK or the TNA design and why.
+- Hybrid

+The working prototype is in the GOV.UK design but no final decisions have been made.
+(The decision will be as a result of business requirements, senior stakeholders and users responses to the designs.)